sampath017/cameroon-land-cover-mapping/README.md

 # Notes

-coordinates in data/cameroon.geojson file are of a part of india just for experimenting api.
+coordinates in data/cameroon.geojson file are of a part of cameroon just for experimenting api.